vinceskahan/v5wiki/installer-options.md

 ## platform packages

 By "platform packages" we mean the installer packages specific to an operating system (or its derivatives).
 In weewx 4 there are three of these: deb (for debian and its derivatives), rpm (for redhat linux and its derivatives), and rpm (for suse).
 There are a few other operating systems for which there is no weewx package, including MacOS (pkg), *BSD (pkg), and MSWindows (msi).
 These are possible, but require significant maintenance (well, the BSD packaging is pretty stable, but MacOS and MSWindows are moving targets, at least for the resources available for weewx development).

+There are many ways to create a platform package.
+For example, Debian comes with packages that will build a `.deb`, and there are Python tools to create a `.deb` from Python code.
+There are similar options for Redhat and SUSE.
+For weewx, we use the low-level tools for each platform, and explicitly do *not* use the Python tools.
+The result is packages that do not have to be re-released for every operating system change.

+Isolating system Python installs/updates from user Python installs/updates is still important for many use cases.
+  During the era of both Python2 and Python3 support this was especially important - a single weewx install could be used with either Python2 or Python3, just by setting an environment variable using the `/etc/default` pattern.
+Although the Python2/Python3 use case is no longer important as weewx moves to Python3 only, the pattern is still useful for platform packages so that a weewx install can work independent of the Python installation.

 Pros